MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-it-architecture-resources.md

 ### Change Management for Office 365 Clients
 <a name="changemgmt"> </a>

-What IT architects need to know about managing branch releases for the Office 365 client applications and Windows 10.
+What IT architects need to know about managing releases for the Office 365 client applications and Windows 10.

 |**Item**|**Description**|
 |:-----|:-----|